gaborpelesz/from-the-transistors/assembler/README.md

 ## Instruction set

 So far implemented:
-- MOV, ADD, CMP (and probably a lot more, TODO test these!!)
+- data processing instructions
     - immediates, rotation immediates (e.g., `MOV R1, #63, 28 ; rotate 63 by 28 bits on a 32bit word`)
-- LSL, LSR and other register shifts (excluding RRX because it is essentially ROR with immediate #0)
+    - LSL, LSR and other register shifts for data processing instructions (excluding RRX because it is essentially ROR with immediate #0)
+    - supported instructions:
+        - all data processing instructions (MOV, ADD, AND, CMP, TST, ...)

 Registers:
 - general purpose registers: R0...R11, except